 The consolidated financial statements comprise the financial statements of Malta International Airport p.l.c, and its subsidiaries, as mentioned in Note 1 above.
-For more details on the scope of consolidation see Note 40.
+For more details on the scope of consolidation see Note 39.

-This is the first set of the Group's and the Company's annual financial statements in which IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have been applied.
-Changes to significant accounting policies from these new standards that are effective for the current year are described in Note 4.
+This is the first set of the Group's and the Company's annual financial statements in which IFRS 16 Leases has been applied.
+Changes to significant accounting policies from this new standard that is effective for the current year are described in Note 4.